wolfkin/DIY-Projects/List of Ideas.md

 1. Install Visual Studio Code as seen in [this](https://www.youtube.com/watch?v=ApbdhcZBcyU) tutorial it should be pretty useful

 1. use rsync and rclone to create a encrypted dropbox storage.
 Maybe start by storing ebooks there.

+1. A script to automatically upload my overwatch Highlights to YouTube (let's try this with python that should be doable)

+1. Learn AutoHotKey (https://www.autohotkey.com/) the scripting language for Windows there must be some cool stuff you can do with that.